IronBrandon/SBModernized-Fabric/README.md

 **[ PROJECT DISCONTINUED ]**\
 I've left Skyblock and don't plan on maintaining this modpack.
-The [license](LICENSE.md) is just a slightly modified [MIT License](https://mit-license.org/).
+The [license](LICENSE.md) is just a slightly modified [MIT License](https://mit-license.org/), you can use this project however you like.

 - - -